seblefevre/testerman/docs/plugins/SeleniumFormatter.rst

 Selenium is a suite of different tools.
-We will use Selenium IDE (recording user interactions with a web interface) and Selenium RC (remote executing of "simulated" user actions on a web interface, acutally, this is done by the ProbeSelenium).
+We will use Selenium IDE (recording user interactions with a web interface) and Selenium RC (remote executing of "simulated" user actions on a web interface, acutally, this is done by the :doc:`autogen/ProbeSelenium`).

 Selenium RC has a set of different type of commands.
 There are commands like click(myButton), type(myInput, blablub), getText(myElement),